 One of the highlights in Chicago’s Millennium Park is the modern and spectacular Crown Fountain.
 Its two glass towers are illuminated with LED lighting that shows moving images of Chicagoans’ faces.

-The fountain, financed with private donations including a 10 million dollar gift of the Crown Family, consists of two 15 meter (50ft) high towers flanking a 71 meter wide (232 ft) granite plaza.
+The fountain, financed with private donations including a ten million dollar gift of the Crown Family, consists of two 15-meter-tall (50ft) towers flanking a 71-meter-wide (232 ft) granite plaza.
 The fountain was designed by Spanish artist Jaume Plensa and the installation was built by Krueck + Sexton Architects and Crystal Fountains.

 The Chicagoans whose faces were captured were selected from a varied number of organizations, and include people of all ages, from toddlers to senior citizens.
 They were filmed with an expensive high-definition camera – used in the Star Wars movies – and were asked to make facial expressions.
 They were also told to pretend they were blowing out a candle.
-This actions is now synchronised with the water spouting fountain.
+These actions are now synchronized with the water spouting fountain.

 Of course, this wouldn’t be called a fountain if there wasn’t any water involved.
 Besides the water spouting digital faces, cascades of water fall down the sides of the towers, creating a water curtain in front of the glass walls.
 And the plaza between the towers is actually a very shallow reflecting pool.

 The fountain – one of the most popular attractions in Millennium Park – attracts plenty of spectators, in particular when the weather is warm.
 The central plaza is often completely crowded.
 Children especially love the fountain; many walk under the water cascades or try to stand directly under the water spout.